Effortlessly Dockerize Your Laravel & Vue Application: A Step-by-Step Guide

 image: nginx:alpine

-container_name: my-nginx
+container_name: laravel-nginx

 ports: